mariorobertofortunato/mariorobertofortunato/README.md

 ### Hello World! 👋

-👨‍💻 Android developer by day, technology enthusiast by night.<br>
+👨‍💻 Android developer by day, technology enthusiast by night.
 Always on the lookout for new challenges and ways to enhance my skills!

 🔌 I started tinkering with computers back in the 56k modem era, and I haven't stopped since.
 My "main machine" is a Hackintosh, so let's say I have a knack for adventure and creativity.